awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 }
 ```

-The following policy grants access to decrypt an encrypted snapshot using a specific key ID from the AWS Key Management Service \(AWS KMS\)\.
-It grants access to encrypt new snapshots using the default AWS KMS key ID for EBS snapshots\.
+The following policy grants access to decrypt an encrypted snapshot using a specific KMS key\.
+It grants access to encrypt new snapshots using the default KMS key ID for EBS snapshots\.
 It also provides the ability to determine if encrypt by default is enabled on the account\.
-In the policy, replace *<Region>* with the Region of the AWS KMS key, *<AccountId>* with the ID of the AWS account of the key, and *<KeyId>* with the ID of the key used to encrypt the snapshot that you want to read with the EBS direct APIs\.
+In the policy, replace *<Region>* with the Region of the KMS key, *<AccountId>* with the ID of the AWS account of the KMS key, and *<KeyId>* with the ID of the KMS key used to encrypt the snapshot that you want to read with the EBS direct APIs\.

 ```
 {